 No One Cares About Crazy People: The Chaos and Heartbreak of Mental Health in America– Ron Powers.
-I knew the mental healthcare system in this country was inadequate, but I didn’t know how inadequate.
-Part journalistic exposé, part memoir of the author’s experience with his two schizophrenic sons; this book made me realize how much our country needs to improve in terms of our treatment of mental illness.
+I knew the mental healthcare system in the US was inadequate, but I didn’t know how inadequate.
+It’s part journalistic exposé, part memoir of the author’s experience with his two sons who have schizophrenia.

 Made up awards and colorful pie charts aside, reading helped keep me afloat in 2020.
 It helped me escape when I was sick of the real world, and helped me feel seen when I felt invisible.
 This is why I read.
 This is why I write.

-Congratulations on having survived most of 2020, dear reader.
+Congratulations on having survived most of 2020, friends.
 May next year be easier.

 *I did the research.
 Apparently goldfish can remember for up to five months.
-Thus, my memory for what I read is actually worse than that of a goldfish.
-Sigh.
+Thus, my memory for what I read is worse than a goldfish.
+C’est la vie.